MEET OUR TEAM

 Owner, Apraxia Specialist

 Jennie has been a practicing SLP for over 20 years.
 Jennie’s area of expertise is in early intervention birth through 5, parent education and childhood apraxia of speech.
 Jennie has extensive experience and training in childhood apraxia.
 She is recognized by Apraxia Kids for Advanced Training in Childhood Apraxia of Speech.
-She enjoys working with parents providing education to help encourage their children in all areas of development.
-Jennie travels the country presenting on the topic of childhood apraxia.
+She has trained the staff at CTS to work with CAS.
+Jennie is traveling the country teaching an speaking on the topic of childhood apraxia.
+Jennie is not currently taking on new clients.

 Tara Beck, SLP